What you can do at the Swan

 the set building you need to be highly skilled but to assist you

 need only the willingness to have a go.
-You know a good set
+You know a good set when it

 Lighting and Sound